caendesilva/laravel-blogkit/README.md

 ## Not activly maintained
-This project is currently not receiving new features as I am focusing on [HydePHP](https://github.com/hydephp/hyde), however, the project will continue to get security fixes indefinitely.
+This project is currently not receiving new features as I am focusing on [HydePHP](https://github.com/hydephp/hyde), however, the project will continue to get security fixes as long as Laravel 9 is still supported.
 Open source contributions are welcome!

 ## Features
 * **Highly Customizable:** Turn features on and off in the config